mmichellesvv/Academic-Text-Rewriter/README.md

 ---
 ### Abstract

 Publishing is a tricky issue when it comes to renovating and extending the original book — by adding paragraphs, text chunks, or other details.
 Thanks to Python and Groq Cloud, editorial audits can be automated.
-This repo offers a flexible tool for text rewriting with slight expansion and auto translation.
+This repo offers a flexible tool for text rewriting with slight expansion..

 ---